Den is a love letter to kaiseki cuisine, and just about everything else too

 Of course.

 And after having experienced nearly a dozen fine dining meals at this point, I’ve come to learn that the way the team behaves is an excellent reflection of the head chef’s personality.
-At Den, everyone seems genuinely at ease – like a busy home kitchen at full tilt during a dinner party (okay, maybe not the best comparison to make when you say people are “at ease”, but you get the point).
-I later learned that some of the team have been with the Hasegawas for over a decade, and I can see very clearly why.
+At Den, everyone seems genuinely at ease — like a busy home kitchen at full tilt during a dinner party (okay, maybe not the best comparison to make when you say people are “at ease”, but you get the point).
+I later learned that some of the team have been with the Hasegawas for over a decade, and I can very clearly see why.

 The meal concluded with a black bean ice cream with kiwi and red bean topping, paired with a light tea.
 I loved both.
 I’m usually really anal about getting the details down with my notes, but I was too busy talking to remember the exact tea I drank – sorry!